Camp Leaders Help Center

 How do I book my own flights?

-You must fly to the airport specified by your camp and arrive on or before the date they have set.
-Many US cities have multiple airports with similar names, so double check you are booking to the correct one.
-Read the onward travel information in your profile before booking so you know the required landing time and any pickup schedules.
+• Read the onward travel information in your profile before booking so you know the required landing time and any pickup schedules.

-Book a flexible return ticket that allows date changes.
-Your J-1 visa allows up to 30 days of travel after your contract ends, and your return flight must depart the US within that window.
-Once your flight is booked, upload your return flight itinerary to the documents section of your profile.
+• Your J-1 visa allows up to 30 days of travel after your contract ends, and your return flight must depart the US within that window.
+Overstaying can negatively affect your future travel to the US.

 If you have any concerns about your arrival date, arrival airport, or onward travel, contact the Camp Leaders team before booking.